-First and foremost, it arrived on our favorite trees for bees list because of the valuable full course meal it offers to our bee friends.
+First and foremost, it arrived on our favorite trees for the bees list because of the valuable full course meal it offers to our bee friends.

-The flower cluster of small white blossoms offers the bees a rich supply of nectar and the honey you’ll get at the end of the season is divine.
+The flower cluster of small white blossoms offers the bees a rich supply of nectar, and the honey you’ll get at the end of the season is divine.
 That’s enough reason, but you get so much more by having this tree on your property.

 First of all, you get great quality timber in half the time.
-This is a very fast growing hardwood tree, which in many cases is an oxymoron, but rings true with this tree.
+This is a very fast-growing hardwood tree, which in many cases is an oxymoron, but rings true with this tree.

-If you come across a Black Locust tree stump, there’ll be shoots popping out of it in no time and you’ll be able to harvest more timber in just a few years.
+If you come across a Black Locust tree stump, there’ll be shoots popping out of it in no time, and you’ll be able to harvest more timber in just a few years.

 The tree is also a great source of high-quality firewood.
 It is rot resistant.
 This is one of its best qualities because the timber you get from this tree is ideal for outdoor furniture.

-The tree itself, being rot resistant, remains sturdy for decades.
+The tree itself, being rot-resistant, remains sturdy for decades.
 The last thing you need is a decaying tree threatening to move into your living room through your roof.

 It also turns out the blossoms are edible for people too.
 Since they contain nectar, they are delicious.
-If you don’t want to eat them, then you could find someone who is willing to purchase them.
+If you don’t want to eat them, then you could find someone willing to purchase them.

 No matter what angle you look at this tree, you’ll capture its good side.
 Coming from the pea family, it is a legume and good at adding nitrogen to the soil.